 I am fascinated by the complexity of the natural world and how humans interact with it.
 My interests mostly lie at the interface between ecology, animal behaviour, and the human dimensions of conservation.
-Specific topics of interest include the ecological consequences of behavioural changes induced by the presence of other species, such as invasive species or predators, the importance of individual behaviour for ecosystem-level patterns, complex systems approaches to ecology, and the processes by which conservation decisions are made.
+Specific topics of interest include the ecological consequences of behavioural changes induced by the presence of other species, such as invasive species or predators, the importance of individual behaviour for ecosystem-level patterns, causal inference in ecological modelling, and the processes by which conservation decisions are made.

 Effects of Invasive Species on Wild Mammals and Human-Wildlife Conflict in Kenya

-My PhD research focuses on how invasions of prickly pear cacti (Opuntia) affect the distribution of wild mammals in the landscape of Laikipia County, Kenya, and how this influences the occurrence of human-wildlife conflict.
+My PhD research focuses on how invasions of prickly pear cacti (Opuntia) affect the habitat use of wild mammals in the landscape of Laikipia County, Kenya.

 I am funded by NERC through the IAPETUS2 Doctoral Training Partnership.